North Andover, Massachusetts: Government and infrastructure

 North Andover employs the open town meeting form of government, and is led by a five-member Select Board and a town manager, Melissa Rodrigues.
 The town has its own police and fire departments, EMS, public works, and a senior center.
 North Andover has no hospital, the nearest being Lawrence General Hospital.

-On the state level, the town is served by Essex County services, and is patrolled by the First Barracks of Troop A of the Massachusetts State Police, based in Andover.
+On the state level, the town is served by Essex County services and is patrolled by the First Barracks of Troop A of the Massachusetts State Police, based in Andover.
 North Andover lies in two districts, the Fourteenth Essex and Eighteenth Essex, in the Massachusetts House of Representatives, and the First Essex and First Essex and Middlesex in the Massachusetts Senate.
 North Andover is located within Massachusetts's 6th congressional district, and has been served by Representative Seth Moulton (D) since 2015.
 Massachusetts' senior Senator is Elizabeth Warren (D), and its junior Senator is Ed Markey (D), both in office since 2013.
 North Andover has no mayor, but, until his death in 2006, William P McEvoy, the director of recreation, was known as the "unofficial mayor".

 Media

-North Andover is located within the Boston media market, and is served by the Eagle-Tribune newspaper.
+North Andover is located within the Boston media market and is served by the Eagle-Tribune newspaper.

 Education

 North Andover is home to its own school system.
-It has an early childhood center, five elementary schools (Atkinson Elementary, Franklin Elementary, Kittredge Elementary, Annie L. Sargent Elementary, Thomson Elementary), North Andover Middle School and North Andover High School.
+It has an early childhood center, five elementary schools (Atkinson Elementary, Franklin Elementary, Kittredge Elementary, Annie L. Sargent Elementary, Thomson Elementary), North Andover Middle School, and North Andover High School.
 On May 16, 2017, the citizens of North Andover approved the expansion of the early childhood center, which opened for the 2018–2019 school year.
 The primary reason behind this expansion was to reduce elementary class size, which it failed to realize.

-In 2004, a brand new high school and complete sporting complex including a football field, a soccer field, field hockey greens, and a lacrosse field was added.
+In 2004, a new high school and complete sporting complex were added, including a football field, a soccer field, field hockey greens, and a lacrosse field.
 There is a complete track and field area and numerous tennis courts.
 North Andover's mascot is the Scarlet Knight and its colors are scarlet and black.
 It competes in the Merrimack Valley Conference and Division II of the MIAA.
 Its main rival is Andover, who it plays in the annual Thanksgiving Day football game.
 High school students from North Andover are also allowed to attend Greater Lawrence Technical School in Andover.
-There are two private schools in North Andover: Brooks School, and Saint Michael's Elementary School.
-The nearest private high schools include: Phillips Academy Andover (9-12), Austin Preparatory School (6–12), Central Catholic High School (9–12), which are located in the nearby towns of Andover and Reading, and the city of Lawrence.
+North Andover has two private schools: Brooks School and Saint Michael's Elementary School.
+The nearest private high schools include Phillips Academy Andover (9–12), Austin Preparatory School (6–12), Central Catholic High School (9–12), which are located in the nearby towns of Andover and Reading, and the city of Lawrence.

 North Andover is also home to Merrimack College, a Catholic Augustinian four-year college.
 The nearest public community college, based in Haverhill, is Northern Essex Community College, which also has a campus in Lawrence and a Corporate & Community Education Center in North Andover.
 The nearest public university is University of Massachusetts Lowell (UMass Lowell).